guptaakshitaa/FreshFirst/README.md

-# FreshFirst
-# Inventory Risk Prediction using Logistic Regression
+#FreshFirst: Inventory Risk Prediction using Logistic Regression

 This project implements a logistic regression model to identify inventory items at risk of expiration.
 It is intended for suppliers and warehouse managers handling perishable or time-sensitive goods.